enonic/gatsby-plugin-enonic/README.md

 }
 ```

-* `url` - GraphQL API endpoint of the Headless starter
+* `api` - GraphQL API endpoint of the Headless starter
+* `application` - application name (typically the one delivering headless content), will be used in GraphQL schemas
 * `refetchInterval` - how often data is reloaded (in seconds)
 * `pages.query` - path to a JS file which exports (via `module.exports`) a GraphQL query to retrieve nodes to be listed on the `pages.list.path` page
-* `pages.list.path` - expected path for the generated listing page, for example if you use `movies` the page will be available under `mysite.com/movies`
+* `pages.list.url` - expected path for the generated listing page, for example if you use `movies` the page will be available under `mysite.com/movies`
 * `pages.list.template` - template for the listing page
+* `pages.list.title` - title for the listing page (optional)
-* `pages.details.path` - expected path for the generated details page, for example if you use `movie` the page will be available under `mysite.com/movie/{key}` (if omitted, value from `pages.list.path` will be used)
+* `pages.details.url` - expected path for the generated details page, for example if you use `movie` the page will be available under `mysite.com/movie/{key}` (if omitted, value from `pages.list.path` will be used)
 * `pages.details.key` - field in the query whose value will be added to the details page url (see above)
 * `pages.details.template` - template for the details page
+* `pages.details.title` - title for the details page, if it starts with `.` it means "_use value of this field in the response_"

 ## Example